- Day 4, July 18: 65.2 miles, total miles: 205.3 – bike on regional trail, city streets, and rural roads

 Before 10 am we were in Thorp at the Fruit and Antique Mall close to I-90.
 Definitely a spot we could have counted on for a resupply with so many fruit, nut, cheese, and chocolate selections.
 Knowing our day was still on the easy side of what we needed to do – we opted for cold water and fresh fruit before peddling on into Ellensburg.

 The views from Manastash Ridge are some of my favorite in lower Kittitas County.
-Manastash Ridge spans about 50 miles and is an anticline that rises from around Ellensburg and runs east-to-west into the Cascade foothills.
-The view from our southernmost point showcased the Stuart Range rising above Ellensburg and the green hay fields of Kittitas Valley and golden foothills of Table Mountain.
+The ridge spans about 50 miles and is an anticline that rises from around Ellensburg and runs east-to-west into the Cascade foothills.
+The view from the southernmost point showcased the Stuart Range rising above Ellensburg, the bright green hay fields of Kittitas Valley, and the golden foothills of Table Mountain.
 Beyond the spinning windmills, the Snoqualmie Range rose on the horizon, framed by puffy clouds.
 Rainier (Tahoma) peeking out above the Taneum and Cle Elum hills.
 After all the huffing and puffing up the hill to get here, it was worth it.

 The ride down was fast, but at times with the headwind we still had to peddle downhill.
 We decided to rest in the shade at picnic table at Irene Rinehart Riverfront Park admiring the Yakima River.
 Then we took another watermelon and juice break at Fred Myer before heading over to Steve and Anita’s to drop off our gear.
 The day wasn’t done, but at least we wouldn’t be pushing our drybags up hill in a headwind to get to the easternmost point of the Greenway.